plausible/docs/docs/proxy/guides/cloudflare.md

 ---
-title: Proxying Plausible Analytics through Cloudflare
+title: Proxying Plausible through Cloudflare
 ---

 You can use Cloudflare Workers to proxy your Plausible Analytics requests.
 Cloudflare Workers offers free service for up to 100,000 requests per day.